xuechao2/Principles-of-Blockchains/lecture_06.md

 by one with time $1/((1-\beta)\lambda) + \Delta$ on average, which gives the growth rate
 $\frac{1}{1/((1-\beta)\lambda) + \Delta} = \frac{(1-\beta)\lambda}{1 + (1-\beta)\lambda\Delta}$.

-1\) what do we mean by security: define safety and liveness 1a) focus on safety; next lecture has liveness 1b) can only have probabilistic guarantee 1c) common prefix property

-2\) delta = 0 2a) what are some possible attacks?
-2b) double spend
-versus never converging 2c) Xuechao's figure. proving pre-mined private attack is worst-case for delta = 0 (this is a 3-page proof, perhaps we should just refer to the paper)

-2d) error exponent calculation. show that the slope depends on lambda-a
-- lambda-h

-4\) non-zero delta.
-Show that balancing is worse than private attack.
-4a) mean-based calculation for backbone (loner calculation) 4b) mean-based calculation for nakamoto block.

-5\) end with a note on liveness.

 [^1]: Thus, Nakamoto blocks have a god-like permanence, they exist, but
     nobody knows which block is a Nakamoto block.